 Having worked for 2 decades in that industry, here’s what I know:

-Large chain supermarkets often have backup generators.
-But these will just be enough for basic systems & emergency lighting.
-They are often not capable of running the large refrigeration system of a large grocery store.
+Most larger supermarkets and grocery stores have backup generators to operate basic systems, cash registers & emergency lighting.
+They are usually not capable of running large refrigeration equipment.
 In most cases, the low risk of long-term power outages outweighs the high cost of a large generator.

 But it’s not quite that simple.
 Grocery stores use a LOT of power, and a generator large enough to power the whole store indefinitely would be HUGE!